Our Services A - Z - Teledermatology

 It can be helpful to take images of your lesion to see if the lesion is changing over time as it can be more reliable than using memory alone.
 It can be useful to do this every few months using a phone with a camera.

-If you notice any of the changes described above or are concerned about a mole or patch of skin for any other reason then contact your GP as soon as possible.
+If you notice any of the changes described above or are concerned about a mole or patch of skin for any other reason, then contact your G.P. as soon as possible.

 It is recognised that unprotected exposure to UV radiation can increase your risk of skin cancer.
 It is therefore important to be careful in the sun.